bringyourownideas/silverstripe-composer-security-checker/README.md

 Adds a task which runs a check if any of the dependencies has known security vulnerabilities.
 It uses the [SensioLabs Security Check Web service][1] and the [Security Advisories Database][2].

-You need to take care of processing/display this information somehow!
-E.g. using the [SilverStripe Maintenance module](https://github.com/bringyourownideas/silverstripe-maintenance "supports you with the maintainence of your SilverStripe project")*
+The information is displayed using the [SilverStripe Maintenance module](https://github.com/bringyourownideas/silverstripe-maintenance "supports you with the maintainence of your SilverStripe project").

-*This module could potentially expose information to an attacker - so the this module itself doesn't display the information anywhere itself!

 ### Requirements